Data-Driven Merton's Strategies via Policy Randomization: Numerical Studies

 \subsection{Empirical Study with Real Market Data}

 We study dynamic allocation between the S\&P 500 index and a money market account with $r=2\%$ risk-free interest rate to illustrate the performance of our RL algorithms in the real market.
-S\&P 500 is one of the most actively traded indices and its option market is also highly liquid.\footnote{There are many mutual funds and ETFs tracking S\&P 500, including The SPDR S\&P 500 ETF (SPY).} Therefore, we can easily obtain volatility-related data from the market.
+S\&P 500 is one of the most actively traded indices and its option market is also highly liquid.
+Therefore, we can easily obtain volatility-related data from the market.
 In particular, VIX is an index administered by CBOE (Chicago Board Options Exchange) since 1990 based on option prices that reflects the market-priced average forward-looking volatility of the S\&P 500 index, and is widely considered to be a proxy of the instantaneous volatility.
 VIX itself is a traded future with options written on it.
 In our empirical study, we take the S\&P 500 index as the risky asset and VIX as a proxy for its volatility, both observable.
-We take data from 1990-01-01 to 2025-2-28 and use the first 10 years (up to 1999-12-31) as the pre-training period and leave the rest as the testing period.
+We use data from 1990-01-01 to 2025-11-15, employing the first 10 years (up to 1999-12-31) as the pre-training period and the remainder as the testing period.
 During the former period, we apply our offline algorithm, Algorithm \ref{algo:offline incremental}, to learn the parameters $(\psi,\theta)$ and set the learned ones as the initial parameters for the latter period.
 Then we use the online algorithm, Algorithm \ref{algo:online incremental}, to learn and implement optimal Merton's strategies as we go.
 We fix our initial wealth on 2000-01-01 to be 1 dollar and take the risk aversion parameter as $\gamma = 3$.
-The benchmark policies to compare against are still the buy-and-hold (B-H) and the estimate-and-plug-in (Est-SV).
-We do not allow leverage or borrowing for all the policies under comparison; so if a method suggests taking leverage or short selling, then we truncate the portfolio value to be in the interval $[0,1]$.
+The benchmark policies for comparision are still the buy-and-hold (B-H), the estimate-and-plug-in (Est-SV), and ERM.
+We do not allow leverage or borrowing for all the policies under comparison; therefore, if a method suggests taking leverage or short selling, we truncate the portfolio value to lie within the interval $[0,1]$.

 Also, to avoid seasonality that depends on the investment horizon, we consider only time-invariant policies, which can be viewed as the limit when the time-to-maturity approaches infinity.
 This seems reasonable given that we have a rather long testing period.
 Note that for a stochastic volatility model, such time-invariant policies still result in time-variant portfolios via the (time-variant) instantaneous volatility.
 The form of the optimal policy in \eqref{eq: explore optimal solution asymptotic lambda general} then becomes